LiamJCates/Programming-Notes/C++/PointersAndReferences.md

 References enable you to work with the memory location they are initialized to.
 This makes references particularly useful when programming functions.

+Passing by Reference
+A reference is
+another way of specifying a parameter in a function whereby the function can modify the original variable.
+Instead of following the parameter type with an asterisk (*) to denote a pointer, you follow it with an ampersand (&).
+Then, throughout your function, you can use the parameter just as you normally would, not as a pointer.
+But every change you make to the parameter affects the original variable

+void MessMeUp(int &myparam)
+{
+myparam = myparam * 2 + 10;
+}

+If you have string parameters, and you use the & to pass them by reference, skip the shortcut -> notation to call the string functions.
+And don’t dereference anything.
+There are no pointers.
+Just type the dot (or period) and the function.
+No asterisks needed.

+If you write a function that uses a reference and somebody else uses your function in code (see Book I, Chapter 6, for information on how to do this), you could end up making that other person angry.
+The other person may not realize that, “Hey, man — this thing just messed up my variable!”
+WHAM!
+The variable gets changed.
+How do you avoid this?
+Warn the other person.
+Make it clear to anybody using your function that it uses references and will modify variables

 Function DoSomething() is invoked like this:
-ReturnType Result = DoSomething(argument); // function callThe preceding code would result in the argument being copied into Parameter, which is then used by the function DoSomething().
+ReturnType Result = DoSomething(argument); // function call

+The preceding code would result in the argument being copied into Parameter, which is then used by the function DoSomething().
 This copying step can be quite an overhead if the argument in question consumes a lot of memory.
 Similarly, when DoSomething() returns a value, it is copied again into Result.
 It would be ideal if we could avoid or eliminate the copy steps, enabling the function to work directly on the data in the caller’s stack.
 References enable you to do just that.

 A version of the function without the copy step looks like this:
-ReturnType DoSomething(Type& parameter); // note the reference& This function would be invoked as the following:
+ReturnType DoSomething(Type& parameter); // note the reference&

+This function would be invoked as the following:
 ReturnType Result = DoSomething(argument);

-As the argument is being passed by reference, Parameter is not a copy of argument rather an alias
+As the argument is being passed by reference, Parameter is not a copy of argument, rather it is an alias

 #include <iostream>
  using namespace std;